In this section, we will walk through configuring an IKFast plugin for MoveIt!

 From Wikipedia: IKFast, the Robot Kinematics Compiler, is a powerful inverse kinematics solver provided within Rosen Diankov’s OpenRAVE motion planning software.
 Unlike most inverse kinematics solvers, IKFast can analytically solve the kinematics equations of any complex kinematics chain, and generate language-specific files (like C++) for later use.
 The end result is extremely stable solutions that can run as fast as 5 microseconds on recent processors

 MoveIt!
-IKFast is a tool that generates a IKFast kinematics plugin for MoveIt using OpenRave generated cpp files.
+IKFast is a tool that generates a IKFast kinematics plugin for MoveIt using OpenRAVE generated cpp files.
 This tutorial will step you through setting up your robot to utilize the power of IKFast.
 MoveIt!
-IKFast is tested on ROS Groovy with Catkin using OpenRave 0.8 with a 6dof and 7dof robot arm manipulator.
+IKFast is tested on ROS Kinetic with Catkin using OpenRAVE 0.8 with a 6DOF and 7DOF robot arm manipulator.
 While it works in theory, currently the IKFast plugin generator tool does not work with >7 degree of freedom arms.

-You should have already created a MoveIt! configuration package for your robot, by using the Setup Assistant.
+You should have MoveIt! configuration package for your robot that was created by using the Setup Assistant